pavliukStanislav/Automated/README.md

 # automated
-This is my personal sandbox
+This is my personal sandbox.